This rare and timeless silhouette is updated for contemporary use.

 Then, spray a polyurethane top coat.
 The oil-based solvent in polyurethane is the same as the gel coat, and by spraying, you avoid the risk of dragging the pigment around with a bristle brush.
 My preference for smaller projects like this is Minwax semi-gloss polyurethane in an aerosol can.
 The fine mist dries fast and the nozzle sprays in a fan as opposed to a jet, which seems to lay down a smooth finish.
 Between coats, sand with 220 grit abrasive.
 I applied three coats.

 Now that the whole cabinet is glued-up, and finished, be very careful with your almost-completed piece.
-Before mounting the hinges, however, make two shims for the hinges.
-Trace the hinge on a 1/16″ piece of scrap, and cut out the shape with a utility knife.
+Before mounting the hinges, however, make two shims for the hinges to accomodate the depth of the hinge barrels.
+Trace the hinge on a 1/16” piece of scrap, and cut out the shape with a utility knife.

 The last step is to attach the back.
 Dry-fit the back to the assembled desk.
 Measure the location of the shelves and transfer to the back.
 Pre-drill and countersink the holes for attaching the back.
 Set the back in place and counterbore for the screws.
 Drive screws on all of the horizontal shelves to hold the back in place.
 Then set the desk upright and get to work!